MathandCSNerd/ProgrammingChallengeLib/GraphLib/README.md

 <pre>
 Future addition plans:
-  Bellman Ford
   Floyd Warshall
   Prims

 Future Modifications:
-  Create namespace either for entire graph library or separate parts Rewrite the interface for "dstra" and Bellman Ford to be the same
+  Create namespace either for entire graph library or seperate
-    to allow to more generic calls to SSSP algorithms.
+    namespaces for different parts.
+  Modify motion planning grid code for different sized dimensions Modify motion planning grid code for n-dimensional grids

-Potential Additions:
+Potential Additions/Changes:
   Multigraphs
+  Maybe modify motion planning grid class for use with Bellman Ford
+    Not because there's any use case I can think of for that, but more just for consistency with Dijkstra's.
+  Configuration Space Class and RRT
+    These are unlikely to ever be useful to me in the context in which I use this library.
+If I ever decide to implement these, I'm probably just showing off.
 </pre>